-Julia Park-Newman is an Institute of Conservation accredited conservator/restorer with 37 years experience in conservation and collection care.
+Julia Park-Newman is an Institute of Conservation accredited museum conservator restorer

-John Newman Archaeological Services, specializing in archaeological evaluations and monitoring related to planning application requirements, can be contacted through the contacts page.
+, specializing in archaeological evaluations and monitoring related to planning applications can be contacted through the contacts page

-- Archaeological conservation from investigative conservation of metals and organic materials to preparation and specifications for display
+- Archaeological conservation: from investigative conservation of metals and organic materials - to preparation and specification for display

-- Ethnographic and World Art collections: painted wood, papier mache, leather, feathers, basketry, ceramic, stone, and composite materials
+- World Art collections: organic materials such as painted wood, papier mache, leather, feathers, ceramics, and composite materials

-- Decorative arts: restoration and conservation of lacquer, gilding, polychromy, and artists' materials
+- Decorative arts: porcelain, glass, lacquer, gilding, polychromy and artist's materials

-- Historical objects: social and industrial: composite and modern materials
+- Historic Objects: social and industrial, composite and modern materials

 - Condition assessment surveys